 Forgiveness is difficult

 Forgiveness is extremely difficult.
-Therefore this day is also not meant to be some kind of magic day where it suddenly becomes very easy.
+Therefore this day is not meant to be some kind of magical day where it suddenly becomes very easy.
 The Global Day of Forgiveness is mainly meant to make you think.
 If you have been hurt, it can be carried around like a heavy burden.
 As a result maybe your entire life.
 Forgiveness can help take those heavy stones out of your backpack.
 How long do you want to carry these stones around?
 Firstly this day can be an opportunity to start a conversation or to make the choice for yourself to forgive.
 This can be quite a liberation.

 Secondly did you know that forgiving is healthy?
 Several studies show that people who are able to forgive (themselves or others) are happier, experience less stress and feel better about themselves.